TickTeam/guide-tt/ticktick_web_app/how_to_comment_on_a_task.md

 3. Type a comment into the text field that appears above the Comment button.

-4. Use “Comment” to add extra remarks to a task.
+4. Use "Comment" to add extra remarks to a task.

 Within a shared list, all members can comment on any task.
 This enables more effective communication.
-If you want to send a shared member a message or reply a member in a shared list, you can type “@” to select a member or click the person's avatar to reply to someone directly.
+If you want to send a shared member a message or reply a member in a shared list, you can type "@" to select a member or click the person's avatar to reply to someone directly.

 ![](comment.png)